What Does A Ferrite Core Do

 From this formula, it's clear that increasing the magnetic permeability (µ) of the core material will directly increase the inductance (L) of the coil.
 Since ferrite cores have a much higher magnetic permeability than air, using a ferrite core significantly increases the inductance of the coil.

 The ferrite core concentrates the magnetic field lines within the core material, which effectively increases the magnetic flux linkage through the coil.
-This increased flux linkage is what leads to the higher inductance.
-The shape and size of the ferrite core also play a role in determining the inductance.
-For example, toroidal cores provide better magnetic field containment than rod cores, which results in higher inductance for the same number of turns.
+So this increased flux linkage is what leads to the higher inductance.
+Even so, the shape and size of the ferrite core also play a role in determining the inductance.
+To give you an idea, toroidal cores provide better magnetic field containment than rod cores, which results in higher inductance for the same number of turns.

 Ferrite Cores in EMI Suppression

 EMI suppression is another crucial application of ferrite cores.
-Electronic devices generate and are susceptible to electromagnetic interference, which can disrupt their operation or cause them to malfunction.
+Practically speaking, electronic devices generate and are susceptible to electromagnetic interference, which can disrupt their operation or cause them to malfunction.
 Ferrite cores can be used to block or absorb EMI, preventing it from propagating through cables or interfering with sensitive circuits.

 When a cable carrying high-frequency signals passes through a ferrite core, the core acts as an impedance to the high-frequency noise currents.
 The high permeability of the ferrite core causes it to absorb the energy of the EMI signals, converting it into heat.
 This effectively reduces the amplitude of the EMI signals, preventing them from radiating into the surrounding environment.